Braj-01/BlackFridaySales/README.md

 ### Key Features of the Dataset:
 - **Rows**: (Number of rows in the dataset, e.g., `550,000`)
 - **Columns**: (Number of columns, e.g., `12`)
-- Dataset can be downloaded from [Kaggle](https://www.kaggle.com/sdolezel/black-friday).
+- Dataset can be downloaded from [Main Folder]([https://www.kaggle.com/sdolezel/black-friday](https://github.com/Braj-01/BlackFridaySales/blob/main/BlackFriday/BlackFriday.csv)).

 ## 🛠️ Tools and Libraries
 - **Python**: For scripting and analysis